EECS3311F25/project-group-ak/doc/sprint1/SR1.md

 1. Given I am in Trip View, I should be able to alter the trip’s duration.
 2. I should be able to alter the header image for a trip.

-As any traveller, I want to be able to make new trips so that I can start planning. \[SCRUM-55\]
+**As a traveler, I want to create and delete trips so I can plan effectively. \[SCRUM-25\]**

-1. Given I am in Home View, I can see the add trip button.
+1. Given I am in the Home View, I can see the add trip button.
-2. Given I clicked the add trip button, I will be redirected into a trip creation view.
+2. Given I tapped the add trip button, I will be prompted to fill out basic information about the trip.

-As any traveller, I want to initialize basic information about my trip when I create them, so I can start planning with some initial information. \[SCRUM-56\]
+3. Given I put in valid data, I can create the trip and start adding events.

-1. Given I am in the Trip Creation view, I can see fields of information I can fill out.
+1. Given I am in the Home View, I can see the delete trip button.
-2. Given I tap on those fields, I can type text or add data into them.
-3. Given I have filled them out, I can save the changes and go to the trip view.
+2. Given I confirm I wish to delete the trip, it is deleted.

 These will be moved to the next sprint:

-* Account Creation and Login with Email \[SCRUM\_22\]
+**Account Creation and Login with Email \[SCRUM\_22\]
-  * Account Creation and Login with Oauth \[SCRUM\_23\]
+Account Creation and Login with Oauth \[SCRUM\_23\]
-  * Session Persistence \[SCRUM\_24\]
+Session Persistence \[SCRUM\_24\]**

+---

 ● What are practices that you should continue during next sprint